Wizzerinus/magicnet/README.md

 The defining power of MagicNet is being able to work with different networking stacks.
 Out of the box are included an AsyncIO-TCP-based stack, and a native single-process stack.
-An example of a custom networking stack is included in the example `b_client_panda3d`: only the networking adapter (a very small fracture of the application code in real applications) had to be changed to migrate to a completely different asynchronous stack with no AsyncIO knowledge whatsoever.
+An example of a custom networking stack is included in the example `b_client_panda3d`: only the networking adapter (a very small fraction of the application code in real applications) had to be changed to migrate to a completely different asynchronous stack with no AsyncIO knowledge whatsoever.